 Baseball fans know that most of the great home run hitters also have unusually high rates of strikeouts.
 The most revered of these players, Babe Ruth, once advised a fan: “Never let the fear of striking out get in your way.”

 But most of us are too afraid of striking out to swing hard enough and often enough to hit home runs.
 Instead, we wait for some perfectly pitched ball and hope to swing just hard enough so we can be sure we’ll make contact.
 Taking mighty swings is not for us, because there’s always a chance we could strike out.

-Beth, a newly appointed 30-year old Sales Manager for an investment brokerage branch office, was getting terrible results.
+Beth, a newly appointed 30-year old Branch Manager for a major life insurance company, was getting terrible results.
 New advisers weren’t staying with her, and the sales of her veteran advisers were drastically declining.

-I discovered that Beth was agonizing over every decision she had to make.
+I learned from Beth that she was agonizing over every decision she was asked to make.
 She would constantly seek the help of her irritated regional manager and make excuses to her advisers about why she didn’t have immediate answers for them.

 “I usually have a gut feeling about the right response,” she told me, ”But then I start to question it, and I end up not being able to make a decision.”

 “Would your situation actually be any worse if you just gave in to that gut feeling and took your chances?”
 I asked her.

 “It couldn’t be much worse than it is now,” she admitted, “I’m going to lose my job if I keep running to my boss with every question from the field.”

 I asked Beth to experiment for the next week by just giving in—all the way—to those “gut feelings” she had mentioned, every time she was presented with a work decision.
 She promised that she would.

 Two days before our next appointment, Beth called me, excited.